DeepOutSource/finiteautomata/INSTALL.md

-# Build and install instructions for coin
+# Build and install instructions for coinc

+## macOS and Linux

+1